jeremycherfas/user/pages/03.blog/monthly-report-2019-08/item.md

 Six posts this month!
 400% increase.
 But still quite pathetic.

-Listened to 42 podcasts, although my script recorded only 40 because it has a flaw that I have not yet found time to fix.
+listen ed to 42 podcasts, although my script recorded only 40 because it has a flaw that I have not yet found time to fix.
 Standouts were, I suppose, Benjamen Walker's two episodes about 1984, The Food Programme talking to Jamie Oliver and Talking Politics' guide to being a civil servant.

 As promised, made more use of my new keyboard shortcuts, but did not create any new ones.